empathic-ai/altimit/README.md

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple starting point is the basis for Altimit's design—enabling it to be maximally flexible and compatible with existing protocols.

+Essentially, Altimit is a networking plugin.
+But it is also a set of tools built around that plugin to interface with other applications in a flexible way.

-Ideally, developers don't even have to <i>think</i> about using Altimit—they can just plug into their toolchain to have prescence on the Metaverse.
+Ideally, developers don't even have to <i>think</i> about using Altimit—they can just plug into their toolchain to access it's features.

 ## Open Source